Library Innovation Lab: Exploring New Ways of Engaging Immigrant Communities through Public Humanities Programming

 In 2020, LIL was recognized for outstanding contributions to public humanities with a Schwartz Prize, an annual honors program of the Federation of State Humanities Councils.

-Deadline March 1, 2022.
+The 2022 LIL deadline has passed.
+New guidelines will be posted here in January 2023.
 Information from the previous round is provided below for reference.